 - Get to know your academic advisor and resident advisor.

-- Visit Career Services to address questions about your major or about choosing a major.
+- Visit Career Center to address questions about your major or about choosing a major.

-- If you already know that you are pre-health or pre-law, review the information on our website and meet with your advisor or a Career Services counselor.
+- If you already know that you are pre-health or pre-law, review the information on our website and meet with your advisor or a Career Center counselor.